HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 # Leaflet Maps with Google Sheets
-*by [Ilya Ilyankou and Jack Dougherty](../../introduction/who.md), last updated March 11, 2017*
+*by [Ilya Ilyankou and Jack Dougherty](../../introduction/who.md), last updated March 20, 2017*

-** This tool and tutorial are still in-progress **

 ## Try it

-Explore the map or open in a [new tab](https://jackdougherty.github.io/leaflet-maps-with-google-sheets/)
+Explore the map or right-click [this link to open in a new tab](https://jackdougherty.github.io/leaflet-maps-with-google-sheets/)

 <iframe src="https://jackdougherty.github.io/leaflet-maps-with-google-sheets/" width="90%" height=500></iframe>

 The Leaflet map pulls data and options from an easy-to-modify Google Sheet.
+Right-click [this link to open in a new tab](https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g)

 <iframe src="https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g/pubhtml?widget=true&amp;headers=false" width="90%" height=300></iframe>

 ## Tool Review
 - [Leaflet Maps with Google Sheets](https://github.com/JackDougherty/leaflet-maps-with-google-sheets) allows you to create and customize point, polygon, or polyline maps with no coding skills.
 Copy and publish the Google Sheet template, copy and host the pre-made Leaflet code template with GitHub Pages, and easily link the two together.
 - Requires a free Google account and a free GitHub account
+- friendly and easy-to-learn searchable map tool with flexibility for advanced users
+- clickable point data layers with custom marker icons and pop-up images
+- color-coded polygon data layers with numeric or text legends
+- upload and geocode addresses, and set map options, in the Google Sheet template
+- host your live web map and polygon data with GitHub Pages
+- responsive web design for both small and large devices
+- built entirely with open-source code, and no usage limits

-- ** TO DO ** add more advantages and limitations, currently beta version
+** TO DO -- rewrite into pros and cons **

-## Video with Step-by-Step tutorial
+## Video with step-by-step tutorial

-Creating your own version requires four key steps, explained in more detail below.
+In this tutorial, you will learn how to create your own copy of the Leaflet Maps with Google Sheets template, geocode and customize your own point markers, and either hide or upload your own polygon and/or polyline GeoJSON data.
+The video and instructions below breaks this down into these key steps:
 - A) Fork (copy) the code template and publish your version with GitHub Pages
-- B) Make a copy of the Google Sheet template and publish your version
+- B) File > Make a copy of the Google Sheet template and publish your version
-- C) Paste your Google Sheet link into your GitHub code
+- C) Paste your Google Sheet and map links into your GitHub
-- D) Modify your Google Sheet options, points, polygons, and polylines
+- D) Modify map title and other settings in the Options tab
+- E) Geocode locations and customize new markers in the Points tab
+- F) Hide the polygon and polyline legends and default GeoJSON data
+- G) Upload and display your own polygon and polyline GeoJSON data
+- H) Upload and display customized marker icons

+Before you begin, this tutorial assumes that you:
+- have a [free Google Drive account](http://drive.google.com), and learned the [File > Make a Copy in Google Sheets](https://www.datavizforall.org/spreadsheet/copy) tutorial in this book
+- have a [free GitHub account](http://github.com), and learned the [Fork a Copy of a Simple Leaflet Map](https://www.datavizforall.org/github/fork-leaflet) tutorial in this book

-** video to come **
+** TO DO -- insert video  **

 ### A) Fork (copy) the code template and publish your version with GitHub Pages

-Before you begin, you will need a free GitHub account: http://github.com

 1) Right-click to open the Leaflet Maps with Google Sheets code template in a new tab: https://github.com/JackDougherty/leaflet-maps-with-google-sheets

-2) In the upper-right corner, sign in to your GitHub account
+2) In the upper-right corner, sign in to your free GitHub account

 3) In the upper-right corner, click Fork to copy the repository (repo) into your own account.
 Important: You can only fork a repository **one time**.
 To make a second copy, see instructions below **to come**.